danbev/hacbs-dogma-policies/README.md

 was executing.
 I actually had to put a print statement into the rule to verify which one rule it was running.
 But if I had looked closer the rule is `deny` so all the rules with the name `deny` will be evaulated.
-This might just be my own lack of knowledge of Rego but it would have been nice to named the rules after what they are checking for, and then have a composite rule that checked all (not sure if that is possible though).
-And this can also make test brittle as changing on of `deny` rules in the .rego can cause failures in other tests cases.
+This might just be my own lack of knowledge of Rego but it would have been nice to name the rules after what they are checking for, and then have a composite rule that checked all (not sure if that is possible though).
+And this can also make tests brittle as changing one the of `deny` rules in the .rego can cause failures in other tests cases.
 This is something to keep in mind when reading Rego.

 Looking at the rest of the rules in required_tasks.rego I can't see anything that sticks out what would not be possible to write in Dogma.